 Destination IP: Enter the IP address of the destination node for Ping test.
-Both IPv4 and IPv6 are supported.

 Ping Times: Enter the amount of times to send test data during Ping testing.
 The default value is recommended.

 Data Size: Enter the size of the sending data during Ping testing.
 The default value is recommended.